gemfire/gemfire-developer-website/content/examples/node-js/crud-ops.md

 ---

 This Node.js example provides a simple JavaScript application that demonstrates basic CRUD operations (create, read, update, delete) on a local VMware GemFire cluster.
-This app also can be run with a local Apache Geode cluster.